ansible-lockdown/AMAZON2-CIS-Audit/README.md

 based on CIS 2.0.0 - 28th July 2021

+This is bespoke to Amazon due to control IDs and associations.
+Redhat baselines can be more upto date but IDs and controls are not officially Amazon.

 Set of configuration files and directories to run the stages of CIS of Amazon Linux 2 servers

 This is configured in a directory structure level.